RicardoGLeal/FBU-App/README.md

 * Top up money within the app.
 * The user can change the theme of the app (Ex.
 Light Mode/Dark Mode).
 * The user can change the text size.
+* Notifications about new rents.
+* Filters option.
+* Save items.

 ### 2. Screen Archetypes